NotDefinitelyDev/Prayer_Times_React/README.md

 # 🕌 React Prayer Times App

-A simple and responsive web application built with **React** to display daily Islamic prayer times based on the selected location.
+A simple and responsive web application built with **React** to display daily Islamic prayer times based on the selected location (Egypt - Saudi Arabia) .

 This app uses **Axios** to fetch prayer times from a public API, and **Material UI** to create a clean and user-friendly interface.